aamangeldi/hopscotch/README.md

 ## Usage

 1. Click on box number 1 to start
-2. Type what you're looking for and hit "HOP!"
+2. Type what you're looking for and hit "Hop"
 3. View 3 visual results in box 2
 4. For each result, choose:
    - "Similar" - get more results like this